andersonwinkler/PALM/docs/index.md

 **PALM is experimental software.** As novel features are introduced, tested, verified, and validated, eventually they will be implemented and made available in randomise or in other tools.
 PALM is for users who are familiar with statistics and willing to use experimental analysis tools.
 Bugs (real or suspected) can be reported via [GitHub](https://github.com/andersonwinkler/PALM) or through the [FSL mailing list](https://fsl.fmrib.ox.ac.uk/fsl/docs/support.html).

-To download PALM and for installation instructions, please visit the [[User guide]].
+To download PALM and for installation instructions, please visit the [User Guide](user_guide.md).

 ## References